We thought you would appreciate an explanation of some of the common Cascade lingo. If we're missing something, please let us know at [[creative]].

 Pretty much everything in Cascade is an asset: pages, folders, files, formats, references, etc.

 Asset Factories are what you use to create assets.
-When you select "New" in the blue toolbar, you see your available asset factories sometimes organized in folders called containers.
+When you select "+ Add Content" in the top black toolbar, you see your available asset factories.

 Blocks are "pluggable" bits of content that can be inserted into a defined page region.
 You may not have permission or a need to create or edit these, but most of your pages are built with them.
 There are five different types of blocks in Cascade: